SLx64/TIGER2hs/tutorial/tutorial.md

 ### Tuning dT/X

-The average temperature change per exchange (dT/X) must be adjusted to below `30K` to obtain accurate results.
+The average temperature change per exchange (dT/X) must be adjusted to around `20K` to obtain accurate results.
 Use `tools/exmat.tcl` to get statistics on the exchange behavior of the replicas and their distribution across the temperature levels:

     ./tools/exmat.tcl